Insular cortex: Salience

 Functional neuroimaging research suggests the insula is involved in two types of salience.
 Interoceptive information processing that links interoception with emotional salience to generate a subjective representation of the body.
 This involves, first, the anterior insular cortex with the pregenual anterior cingulate cortex (Brodmann area 33) and the anterior and posterior mid-cingulate cortices, and, second, a general salience network concerned with environmental monitoring, response selection, and skeletomotor body orientation that involves all of the insular cortex and the mid-cingulate cortex.
 A related idea is that the anterior insula, as part of the salience network, interacts with the mid-posterior insula to combine salient stimuli with autonomic information, leading to a high state of physiological awareness of salient stimuli.

 An alternative or perhaps complementary proposal is that the right anterior insular regulates the interaction between the salience of the selective attention created to achieve a task (the dorsal attention system) and the salience of arousal created to keep focused upon the relevant part of the environment (ventral attention system).
 This regulation of salience might be particularly important during challenging tasks where attention might fatigue and so cause careless mistakes but if there is too much arousal it risks creating poor performance by turning into anxiety.

+Decision making

+Studies have shown that damage or dysfunction in the insular cortex can impair decision-making, emotional regulation, and social behavior.
+The insula is considered a key brain structure in the neural circuitry underlying complex decision-making processes.
+It plays a significant role in integrating internal and external cues to facilitate adaptive choices.

 Auditory perception

-Recent research indicates that the insular cortex is involved in auditory perception.
+Research indicates that the insular cortex is involved in auditory perception.
 Responses to sound stimuli were obtained using intracranial EEG recordings acquired from patients with epilepsy.
-The posterior part of the insula showed auditory responses that resemble those observed in Heschl’s gyrus, whereas the anterior part responded to the emotional contents of the auditory stimuli.
+The posterior part of the insula showed auditory responses that resemble those observed in Heschl's gyrus, whereas the anterior part responded to the emotional contents of the auditory stimuli.
+Clinical data additionally shows that bilateral damage to the insula after ischemic injury or trauma can lead to auditory agnosia.
+Functional magnetic resonance studies have also demonstrated that the insular cortex participates in many key auditory processes such as tuning into novel auditory stimuli and allocating auditory attention.

 Direct recordings from the posterior part of the insula showed responses to unexpected sounds within regular auditory streams, a process known as auditory deviance detection.
 Researchers observed a mismatch negativity (MMN) potential, a well known event related potential, as well as the high frequency activity signals originating from local neurons.

 Simple auditory illusions and hallucinations were elicited by electrical functional mapping.